Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Experiment

 \subsection{Ablation Study (RQ2)}

 We conducted an ablation study to analyze the contributions of different components in our model.
-Table~\ref{tab:ablation} summarizes the results of the ablation studies across three variants on the ML-1M dataset.
+Table~\ref{tab:ablation} summarizes the results of the ablation studies across three variants on the ML-1M and Bookcrossing dataset.
 It is evident that the full model performs considerably better than all its variants, indicating that all the main components contribute significantly to overall performance improvement.
-Moreover, compared to the conventional model, the instruction-tuned LLM does not achieve superior results, underscoring the importance of model aggregation.
+Moreover, compared to the conventional model (\lsc{e.g., LightGCN}), the instruction-tuned LLM (\lsc{e.g., IFT}) does not achieve superior results, underscoring the importance of model aggregation.
 We further analyze the specific impact of each component, and our observations are as follows: \begin{itemize}[leftmargin=*]

 \item \textbf{\textit{w/o} Data Augmentation (\textit{w/o} DA)}: In this variant, we remove the data augmentation module while maintaining other components the same.
 Experimental results reveal a obvious decline in performance when this module is excluded.
 This indicates the module's capacity to mitigate data sparsity and long-tail problem, consequently enhancing model performance.